Jimmy Sham: 2021 National Security Law arrest

 Democracy is never a gift from heaven.
 It must be earned by many with strong will.
 We can tell the whole world, under the most painful system, Hong Kongers are the light of the city.
 We will remain strong and fight for what we want.

 — — Jimmy Sham as quoted by news outlets such as Al Jazeera and BBC News outside the police station on 28 February 2021.

 On 6 January 2021, Sham was arrested along with more than 50 other people accused of violating the national security law.
 They were all accused of trying to "overthrow" the government and "subversion."
 Sham was released on bail on 7 January.

 On 28 February 2021, Sham, along with 46 others, was formally charged with "subversion" and arrested again.
 On 4 March and 12 March, he was denied bail due to the concerns of the courts in regards with the national security law.

 On 29 March 2021, the High Court adjourned his third bail application until 12 April after one-hour deliberation.
 On 12 April 2021, the High Court denied him bail and ordered him to remain in custody.

 On 13 May 2021, High Court judge Esther Toh upheld her decision to deny bail to Sham arguing that he was a "determined and resolute young man" who could reoffend if granted bail.

 On 2 September 2022, Sham pleaded guilty to violating the national security law.

 On 19 November 2024, Sham was sentenced to four years and three months in prison.
-He was released on 30 May 2025.
+Having been remanded in custody since 28 February 2021, Sham was released from Shek Pik Prison on Lantau Island on 30 May 2025, after 1,548 days in detention.
+He was in the second batch of defendants in the case to complete their sentences, alongside fellow former district councillors Kinda Li Ka-tat, Roy Tam Hoi-pong and Henry Wong Pak-yu.